Your Most Impactful Donation is in Your Portfolio

 Schwab Denver: 720-895-3412 or 1-800-435-4000

-For a seamless transfer, please authorize your broker to release your name as the donor of the stock and provide as much of the following in writing:
+To ensure a seamless transfer, please authorize your broker to disclose your name as the donor of the stock and provide as much of the following information in writing:

 Information provided is general and educational in nature and should not be construed as legal, accounting or tax advice.
 Every taxpayer’s situation is different.
 Rules and regulations regarding tax deductions for charitable giving vary, and laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy or completeness of the information provided.
 Please consult an attorney or tax advisor regarding your specific legal or tax situation prior to taking any action based on this information.